 Place value is one of the foundations of math, so it makes sense that when our students don’t understand it at a conceptual level, they struggle when learning new concepts (e.g. multiplying and dividing by powers of ten).
 Teachers are pressured to move kids through a curriculum when they know what their students need is solid understanding the basics.
 Here are a few “teaching tools” that I have created to help students conceptually understand place value with a hands-on approach.
-These tools are perfect for centers, so I recommend against making an entire class set.
+These tools are perfect for centers, so I would not recommend making an entire class set.
 Instead, a set of 6-8 is ideal for guided math lessons.
 Every printable included in this post is available for free!
 Just enter your email address below, and it will be sent right over.

 1. Place Value Mats

 I made two versions of these mats (one for whole numbers and one for decimals).
 Students are given a number that they are to write down on the mat.
 They will then outline the corresponding value of the number in the column above.
 Once the values are all outlined, the student will then write the expanded form by looking at the outlined values.
 I like to use these reusable dry-erase pockets for these mats.
 You’ll notice that I used a symmetrical color pattern for the decimal mat.
 When teaching decimal place value, students tend to see the decimal point as a line of symmetry between the two systems.
 This can lead to confusion down the road and it doesn’t help them understand the relationship between tens and tenths, hundreds and hundredths, thousands and thousandths… etc.

 2. Build-a-Number Mat

 These mats are similar to the place value mats from number 1.
 However, students will actually “build” the numbers using powers-of-ten pieces.
 You can also have students use these boards to visualize and write a number in expanded form.